tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 10. Wilfred, T., 2021, Codersera, _Python Vs Javascript: A Detailed Comparison_, viewed 17/09/2021, <https://codersera.com/blog/python-vs-javascript/>
 11. Data Flair, _Pros and Cons of JavaScript - Weigh them and Choose wisely!_, viewed 17/09/2021, <https://data-flair.training/blogs/advantages-disadvantages-javascript/>

+&nbsp;

 ## Q7 Describe two ethical issues (from the nominated areas) and discuss the extent to which an IT professional is ethically responsible.

 Ethical issues are interesting and important, and this question deserves and exploration of the issues it presents, and a conversational or exploratory response has been chosen to answer this question.
+Throughout this discussion, it will be evidenced that when ethics are considered, the guidelines may prove to be incomplete, inconsistent, and thus of limited help to the IT Professional.

-i) Privacy laws are of paramount consideration in the tech industry currently, particulary in today's world, where there are competing rights to privacy versus health, crime and profit motivations.
-Some of the difficulties may exist when an IT professional believes that ethics do not align with the current laws, or where they are compelled to act against the interests of what they consider to be ethically acceptable products, such as encrypted products.
+i) Privacy laws are of paramount consideration in the tech industry currently, particularly in today's world, where there are competing rights to privacy versus health, crime, ease-of-access, and profit motivations.
+This conversation will focus on the crime potential versus right of privacy, and examine some of the difficulties that may exist when an IT professional believes that ethics do not align with the current laws, or where they are compelled to act against the interests of what they consider to be ethically acceptable products, such as encrypted products.

-It is worth delving into this further, utilising the example of The Assistance and Access Act 2018.
-Here, it is alleged that over 95% of ASIO's (the Australian Security Intelligence Organisation) targeted terrorist individuals use encrypted communications, and 90% of priority cases (1).
-As such, the Australian Government issued broader powers to the law enforcement and intelligence agencies under this Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018, towards being able to gain access to encrypted communications (2).
+To delve into this further, the example of The Assistance and Access Act 2018 can be examined.
+Here, it is alleged that over 95% of ASIO's (the Australian Security Intelligence Organisation) targeted terrorist individuals use encrypted communications, and 90% of priority cases use encryption technology (1).
+As such, the Australian Government issued broader powers to the law enforcement and intelligence agencies under this Telecommunications and Other Legislation Amendment (Assistance and Access) Act 2018, with the endevour to being able to compel access to encrypted communications (2).

 The difficulties with these implementations is multifold, including the communication of such laws.

-Firstly, Home Affairs writes that nothing in the laws can required the industry to break encryption (1) and the Government cannot build a decryption, interception or data retention capability, or implement backdoors, or make less secure an innocent person's communication (1).
+Firstly, Home Affairs writes that nothing in the laws can require the industry to break encryption (1) and the Government cannot build a decryption, interception or data retention capability, or implement backdoors, or make less secure an innocent person's communication (1).
 Firstly, set aside that this last statement may in fact contradict the presumption of innocence, when these laws are implemented in an investigation prior any potential conviction.

-Secondly, further contradictions arise when more closely examined, wherupon the Act is amended to provide a "framework for voluntary and mandatory industry assistance" (2), which entail;
+Secondly, further contradictions arise when more closely examined, whereupon the Act is amended to provide a "framework for voluntary and mandatory industry assistance" (2), which entail;
-i) Technical Assistance Requests, which are voluntary, requiring the use of decruption or other data access capacity (2) ii) Technical Capability Notices, which are compulsory, and compel access to data that is currently accessible (2) iii) Technical Capability Notices, which are compulsory, and compel the provider to build new capabilities for access (2)
+i) Technical Assistance Requests, which are voluntary, requiring the use of decryption or other data access capacity (2) ii) Technical Capability Notices, which are compulsory, and compel access to data that is currently accessible (2) iii) Technical Capability Notices, which are compulsory, and compel the provider to build new capabilities for access (2)

-So, immediately, confusion may be created as to what these laws actually can compel, and puts at risk a lack of compliance by individuals and companies, particularly when these requests or notices can be directed to anyone who "develops, supplies or updates softwared used" (2).
-Furthermore, representatives of the Five Eyes alliance (a security alliance between seven countries including Australia) rleased a statement in October 2020 advising that while they "support strong encryption" (3) that tech companies are asked to build backdoors to access content (4) which either shows a misunderstanding of the encryption system, or is a misrepresentation of their stance.
+So, immediately, confusion may be created as to what these laws can actually compel the IT Professional, and puts at risk a lack of compliance by individuals and companies, particularly when these requests or notices can be directed to anyone who "develops, supplies or updates softwared used" (2).

+Furthermore, representatives of the Five Eyes alliance (a security alliance between seven countries including Australia) released a statement in October 2020 advising that while they "support strong encryption" (3) that tech companies are asked to build backdoors to access content (4) which either shows a misunderstanding of the encryption system, or is a misrepresentation of their stance.
 As former chief security officer Alex Stamos puts it, backdoors into encryption is like "drilling a hole in the windshield" and compromising the entire structure, or compromising the whole encryption integrity (4).

-There is no "golden key" concept, allowing access into that company's software, that doesn't also carry the potential to be used by malicious actors (5), and the situation is such that recommendations on the ethical steps asks that other ethical considerations are neglected.
+It is noted that there is no "golden key" concept, allowing access into that company's software, that doesn't also carry the potential to be used by malicious actors (5), and the situation is such that recommendations on the ethical steps asks that other ethical considerations are set aside or neglected.

 So the Australian laws and surrounding guidance may be considered unhelpful in assisting the developer to act in an ethical way, and indeed, may even be unhelpful in directing the developer to act in a lawful way, when seemingly contradictory statements are given.
-It is this author's opinion that such laws thus require the assistance of experienced legal professionals to offer guidance, rather than relying on the broad and potentially contradictory definitions provided by Government, or attempting the difficult interpretation of Act Ammendments oneself.
+It is this author's opinion that such laws thus require the assistance of experienced legal professionals to offer guidance, rather than relying on the broad and potentially contradictory definitions provided by Government, or attempting the difficult interpretation of Act Amendments oneself.

-Attention can now be directed towards the ethical balance, where a developer may ethically believe in the presumption of innocence, and thus decline to decrease the encryption security, if able to, of a person under investigation, but not yet convicted of a crime.
+The best an IT Professional can do is to work within the legal framework to best act ethically, while considering the balance of other ethical duties that they are committed to.
+And so attention can now be directed towards the ethical balance, where a developer may ethically believe in the presumption of innocence, and thus decline to decrease the encryption security, if able to, of a person under investigation, but not yet convicted of a crime.
 This law has the potential to challenge that ethic, rather than offering guidance for that developer to act in an ethical way.
-Indeed, in the USA, the EARN IT Act created a "best practices" checklist for companies to follow to best avoid criminal and civil liabilites, and yet could be determined to include weakened encryption as a requirement (5), indicating a guideline that drifts away from the ethic of privacy that the developer, or his/her company may have.
+Indeed, in the USA, the EARN IT Act created a "best practices" checklist for companies to follow to best avoid criminal and civil liability, and yet could be determined to include weakened encryption as a requirement (5), indicating a guideline that drifts away from the ethic of maintaining privacy that the developer, or his/her company may have.

 It may also be the desire of the developer to provide a product to their customers that guarantee's the safety and privacy of their data, perhaps in the use of zero-knowledge technology, which is where service providers do not know anything about the data that is stored on their servers (6).
 The ethics of this service relate to a foundational belief in the security and privacy of that service, for that particular user.
 Thus, a conflict of interest and ethics is created if or when a Government compels access to that information.

-While appearing less sinsiter when being compelled by the Australian Govenment (with a perceived corruption score of 77/100, with 0 being highly corrupt, and 100 being very clean) (7) versus a Government in Somalia (perceived corruption score of 12/100) (7) it nonetheless should be objectively considered, "Is it ethically ok to guarantee privacy to a person, and then abandon that guarantee, at the behest of any Government?"
+Now, while appearing less sinister when being compelled by the Australian Government (with a perceived corruption score of 77/100, with 0 being highly corrupt, and 100 being very clean) (7) versus a Government in Somalia (perceived corruption score of 12/100) (7) it nonetheless should be objectively considered, "Is it ethically ok to guarantee privacy to any person, and then abandon that guarantee, at the behest of any Government?"

 1. 2019, Department of Home Affairs, _The Assistance and Access Act 2018_, viewed 18/09/2021, <https://www.homeaffairs.gov.au/about-us/our-portfolios/national-security/lawful-access-telecommunications/data-encryption>
 2. Stilgherrian, 2021, Carnegi Endowment for International Peace, _The Encryption Debate in Australia: 2021 Update_, viewed 18/09/2021, <https://carnegieendowment.org/2021/03/31/encryption-debate-in-australia-2021-update-pub-84237>